5 Best Electric Golf Scooters – 2024 Reviews & Buying Guide

 In most cases, we recommend a 2-wheel scooter because in addition to all of its other benefits, it can be more stable than a trike in situations where there are side slopes and uneven terrain.
 This is because the wheels are upright to gravity, while typical trike wheels have to match the angle of the slope.

-The bottom line is: if the courses you play are mostly flat and level and you’re worried about keeping your balance while riding your scooter, you should get a trike if you can afford it.
+The bottom line is: if the courses you play are mostly flat and level and you’re worried about keeping your balance while riding your scooter, you should get a trike or 4-wheeled vehicle like the GolfBoard, if you can afford it.
 In practically all other cases, save a bit of money and go for a 2-wheel scooter.

-Whichever wheel design you end up choosing, the best thing you can do is try out both (ideally on a golf course traversing hills and other terrain) and see which one you like best.
-If you find yourself liking both, base your decision on your budget.
+Whichever wheel design you end up choosing, the best thing you can do is try out each one (ideally on a golf course traversing hills and other terrain) and see which one you like best.
+If you find yourself liking them all, base your decision on your budget.

 2. Battery